GioDanelia940/RentalApp/README.md

 by clicking on account button on header you will be taken to your account. initial page is account detail page, where your information is displayed, by clicking change button you can change your information and then either click apply to make changes or click cancel to cancel changes.
 ![Algorithm schema](./images/account_1.png)

-order history page, where you can see your reserved orders, yellow background orders are not yet reserved, by clicking on orders you can see their details, also, by clicking on yellow orders you can finalize your reservation.
+order history page, where you can see your reserved orders, yellow background orders are not yet reserved, by clicking on orders you can see their details, also, by clicking on yellow orders you are given option to reserve your pending order.

 ![Algorithm schema](./images/order_history_1.png)
 ![Algorithm schema](./images/order_history_2.png)